YingzhouLi/metismex/README.md

 Warning: The basic routines of metis work now.
 Further help documents will be added in the future.

-This code works with the latest stable version of Metis (5.1.0, 2013-03-30).
+This code works with the latest stable version of Metis(http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) (5.1.0, 2013-03-30).
+And the source files are included under external folder.

 The following instructions worked on Ubuntu (14.04 LTS) and OSX 10.10 with Matlab installed.